dangvanthanh/vue-shopping-cart/apps/web/README.md

 # Vue

-A Vue application using Vite, powered by Moon.
+A Vue application using Vite, powered by Turborepo.